By Glen C. Strathy

 Novel: anything over 40,000 words

-However, 40,000 words is actually pretty short for a novel.
-Generally, 50,000 would be considered the minimum word count, and ideally a novel should be over 70,000 words.
+2. By most people's standards, 40,000 words would be pretty short for a novel.
+In most genres, 50,000 would be considered the minimum word count, and ideally a novel should be over 70,000 words.
 On the upper end, a novel over 110,000 words is considered an epic.
-That's the level where publishers are likely to suggest dividing a story into multiple volumes.
+That's the level where publishers may suggest dividing a story into multiple volumes.

 If you're writing an adult novel, the target you should aim for (knowing you won't hit it exactly) is around 80,000-90,000 words.